day8/re-frame/README.md

 Reagent provides a `ratom` (reagent atom) and a `reaction`.
 These are **two key building blocks**.

 Mechanically, `ratoms` are like normal ClojureScript atoms.
-You can `swap!` and `reset!` them, `watch` them, etc. Mechanically, it holds mutable data.  **Conceptually**, though we'll tweak that paragigm ever so slightly.  **We view a ratom is a value that changes over time.** This means we'll view it as an FRP [Signal](http://elm-lang.org/learn/What-is-FRP.elm).
+You can `swap!` and `reset!` them, `watch` them, etc. Mechanically, it holds mutable data.  **Conceptually**, though we'll tweak that paradigm ever so slightly.  **We view a ratom is a value that changes over time.** This means we'll view it as an FRP [Signal](http://elm-lang.org/learn/What-is-FRP.elm).

 `reaction` acts a bit like a function.
-Its a macro which wraps some `computation` (some block of code) and returns a `ratom` containing the result of that `computation`.
+It's a macro which wraps some `computation` (some block of code) and returns a `ratom` containing the result of that `computation`.

 The computation performed by a `reaction` may involve dereferencing one or more ratoms.

 A `reaction` will automatically rerun its `computation` whenever any of these dereferenced ratoms change.
 So, the ratom returned by a `reaction` is itself a Signal.
-Its value will change over time as its input Signals (the derefenced ratoms) change.
+Its value will change over time as its input Signals (the dereferenced ratoms) change.

 So values can 'flow' into computations and out again, and then into other computations, etc. The result is some sort of signal graph.
 But our graph will be without cycles, because cycles are bad!